 Tips and Techniques for Drift Diving

 Floating along in the ocean’s current can be one of the best diving experiences.
-For new divers, getting caught in a current can be a frightening adventure.
+For new divers, getting caught in the currents can be a frightening adventure.
 This is one of the reasons that drift diving requires additional certifications to complete successfully.

 What is Drift Diving?